Super Fly (soundtrack): Sales and reception

-In a positive retrospective review for Pitchfork, writer Mychal Smith notes the political relevance of Super Fly's messages to early 70's U.S. politics, in particular the issues facing the black population:

-As Mayfield's third studio album as a solo artist, Super Fly perfectly encapsulates the post-Civil Rights/early Black Power feel of black America struggling to survive the social and political consequences of the nation's conservative backlash. [...]
-Black America faced an uncertain world in the wake of the assassination of Martin Luther King, Jr. and the election of President Richard Nixon.
-Politicians were promising to restore "law and order" after years of urban rebellions frightened white folks who had long fled to the suburbs.
-Steady divestment from black communities, along with increasing levels of violent policing, right at the moment where black people were supposedly free to enjoy the rights of American citizenship, put black neighborhoods at economic depression levels.
-The drug trade offered the best sense of escape.
-No one, as Mayfield pointed out, was exempt from the temptation.
-He had intimate knowledge of this world.
-Mayfield was a son of Chicago, having been raised in the notorious Cabrini-Green housing projects.
-The lyrics were as much his personal reflection on ghetto life as they were based on the characters of the film.
+In a positive retrospective review for Pitchfork, Mychal Smith notes the political relevance of Super Fly's messages to early 70's U.S. politics, in particular the issues facing the black population:"[...]Super Fly perfectly encapsulates the post-Civil Rights/early Black Power feel of black America struggling to survive the social and political consequences of the nation's conservative backlash. [...]The lyrics were as much [Mayfield's] personal reflection on ghetto life as they were based on the characters of the film."